pritambera2000/JavaScript-Newbie-Projects/JSBasicsRevise/JSFundamentals.md

 👉 Conditional statements are used for make decisions based on different conditions.
 By default , statements in JavaScript script executed sequentially from top to bottom.

-➡️ Conditions can be implementing using the following ways:
+➡️ Conditions can be implementing using the following ways:👇

 - **⭐ if**
 - **⭐ if..else**